OncoReg: Medical Image Registration for Oncological Challenges: Discussion

 \subsection{Challenge Design and Implementation}

+A limitation of both challenge phases is the relatively small number of available cases.
+For the ThoraxCBCT task, the dataset included all publicly available FBCT-CBCT pairs of the 4D-Lung TCIA dataset with sufficient image quality and complete data required for evaluation.
+Expanding the dataset further would have introduced a domain shift and more importantly required substantial additional annotation efforts.
+Consequently, the challenge reflects the current reality of CBCT-based radiotherapy datasets, where large, comprehensively annotated public benchmarks remain scarce.

+The fixed train-validation-test split used in ThoraxCBCT was chosen to align with the established Learn2Reg challenge framework and to ensure a consistent benchmark across all participating methods.
+Rather than selecting cases randomly, the split was designed to represent the variability present in the dataset.
+Nevertheless, performance estimates obtained from a small test cohort are inherently associated with increased uncertainty and may be influenced by the specific composition of the test set.

+To mitigate this limitation, the second phase of the challenge (OncoReg) was re-evaluated using three-fold cross-validation with annotations available for the complete dataset.
+While the dataset size remains limited, this additional evaluation provides a more robust assessment of method performance and reduces the influence of individual cases on the final ranking.
+Future challenge editions would benefit from larger multi-centre datasets, enabling both more extensive cross-validation and a broader assessment of algorithm robustness across diverse patient populations and acquisition settings.

+The use of planning FBCT scans acquired at maximum inspiration and treatment CBCT scans acquired at expiration was chosen to reflect a realistic challenging radiotherapy scenario.
+In many clinical settings, particularly those without dedicated 4D imaging or respiratory-gating capabilities, phase-matched acquisitions are not routinely available.
+Consequently, registration algorithms must simultaneously address modality differences and substantial respiratory motion.
+While this increases the difficulty of the task, it better reflects challenges encountered in clinical practice.
+Nevertheless, a complementary inspiration-to-inspiration benchmark could be valuable in future challenge editions, as it would allow evaluation of registration performance with reduced respiratory motion and facilitate a more isolated assessment of modality-related registration difficulties.

 Participants had the option to submit results via an automatic evaluation platform on Grand Challenge for the ThoraxCBCT task, but this feature was rarely utilised.
 Instead, most teams preferred local evaluation.
-In contrast, the provided container example was widely adopted, particularly for handling data loading and saving, which streamlined debugging in the Type 3 challenge setup.
-Despite these advantages, some recurring issues were identified that should be addressed in future Type 3 challenges.
+For the OncoReg part, the provided aid in form of a container example was widely adopted, particularly for handling data loading and saving, which streamlined debugging in the Type 3 challenge setup.
+Despite these advantages, some recurring issues, such as an insufficiently clear communication of the limits of computational resources and inflexibility in the evaluation pipelines leading to time-consuming manual debugging, were identified that may be addressed in future Type 3 challenges.

-Organizing such a challenge demands substantial time and resources, but efficient communication and accessibility between organisers and participants played a crucial role in ensuring a smooth workflow.
+Organising such a challenge demands substantial time and resources, but efficient communication and accessibility between organisers and participants played a crucial role in ensuring a smooth workflow.
 Future iterations should build on this experience to optimise logistical aspects and further reduce participation barriers.